octocloudlabs/supercharge-docs/docs/walt/index.md

 ### Why do you need to be in the organization

 Codespaces is rolling out to everyone.
 It will take several days for it to be available to everyone.
-To ensure that you can use Codespaces today, GitHub has preallocated codespace instances in the octocloudlabs, so if you in the org, you can do the labs.
+To ensure that you can use Codespaces today, GitHub has preallocated codespace instances in the octocloudlabs organization.
+So, if you in the org, you can do the labs.

-This is a workaround for today's workshop, in the future Codespaces will just work for everyone.
+This is a workaround is needed for you to complete  today's workshop, in the future Codespaces will just work for everyone.

 ### Fork the lab repositories